Ada-Developers-Academy/core-unit-1/intro-to-object-oriented-programming/defining-classes.md

 ## Attributes: Variables on `self`

 Recall that **attributes** hold pieces of data relevant to a class.
 These pieces of data are attached to particular object instances.
 The collection of attributes attached to an object holds that instance's _state_.
+We can add to the state any attributes that we feel are necessary to capture the important features of a class.

 We define the attributes of an object instance in the instance methods of a class definition, usually in `__init__`.